 - Stir in the sour cream, vanilla and eggs.
 Pour mixture into prepared pan.

-- While the cake is cooking, start the icing (I usually start after about 10 minutes in).
-Melt the butter in a medium saucepan over low heat.
+- Melt the butter in a medium saucepan over low heat.
 Stir in cocoa powder.
-Once the mixture has melted and comes to a light simmer, remove from heat and slowly stir in milk, vanilla and a pinch of salt.
+Once the mixture has melted and comes to a light simmer, remove from heat and slowly whisk in milk, vanilla and a pinch of salt.
 Then slowly stir in powdered sugar.

 - Evenly pour the icing over the cake immediately when it comes out of the oven.
 Immediately spread out evenly with a rubber spatula.